troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 ![The problem is your attitude](http://i.imgur.com/Qq5b2R7.jpg)

 There is a certain type of people that is especially prevalent in big corporations.
-The kind of people that you approach for help with one problem and after you come back from them you kind of realise that they didn't help you at all, but instead tried everything in their power to push back.
-Sometimes they even managed to gave you **more** problems.
+The kind of people that you approach for help with one problem and after you come back from them you realise that they didn't help you at all, but instead tried everything in their power to push back.
+Sometimes they even managed to give you **more** problems.

-People who lack this attitude will always try to find reasons to not do things instead of looking for ways to do things.
-The reasons for doing can be complex but in most cases I have seen (including my own!) it boils down to being insecure in your own abilities (so a lack of self-esteem) and being afraid to leave your own comfort zone.
+People who lack a problem solving attitude will always try to find reasons not to do things instead of looking for ways to do things.
+The reasons for doing so can be complex but in most cases I have seen (including my own!) it boils down to being insecure in your own abilities (so a lack of self-esteem) and being afraid to leave your own comfort zone.

 Good thing is you can develop such an attitude.
 There are probably gazillions of [articles](http://www.businessinsider.com/the-9-attitudes-of-leadership-2011-11?IR=T) about this [topic](http://www.coachingpositiveperformance.com/developing-problem-solving-mindset/) out there.
-I personally believe that developing a [growth mindset](http://mindsetonline.com/changeyourmindset/firststeps/) is the most important aspect, but maybe that's just me (and if you haven't read, now would be a great time to read Carol Dweck's [awesome book](http://mindsetonline.com/))).
+I personally believe that developing a [growth mindset](http://mindsetonline.com/changeyourmindset/firststeps/) is the most important aspect, but maybe that's just me (and if you haven't read it, now would be a great time to check out Carol Dweck's [awesome book](http://mindsetonline.com/))).

 <h2 align="center">Proactivity</h2>